styled-components/styled-components/README.md

 export default Button;
 ```

-Let's say someplace else you want to reuse _most_ of the styles, but you want the color and border color to be `tomato` instead of `palevioletred`.
-Now you _could_ pass in an interpolated function and change them, but you want to have another component for this instead.
+Let's say someplace else you want to use your button component, but just in this one case you want the color and border color to be `tomato` instead of `palevioletred`.
+Now you _could_ pass in an interpolated function and change them based on some props, but that's quite a lot of effort for overriding the styles once.

-To accomplish this you can call `styled` as a function and pass in the previous component.
-Then you style that like any other styled-component, except it overrides the styles you pass in and keeps the not overridden ones around:
+To do this in an easier way you can call `styled` as a function and pass in the previous component.
+You style that like any other styled-component.
+It overrides duplicate styles from the initial component and keeps the others around:

 ```JSX
 // Tomatobutton.js